Tietoevry-Create/gh-actions-workshop/tasks/5/README.md

 To deploy to GitHub Pages from GitHub Actions, we first need to configure the repository.

 1. Go to the repository settings on <https://github.com/[your-username]/gh-actions-workshop/settings/pages>
-1. Under "Build and deployment" -> "Source", select "GitHub Actions" (currently in beta)
+2. Under "Build and deployment" -> "Source", select "GitHub Actions"

 ## 5.2 Creating a workflow that deploys to GitHub Pages